future-agi/examples/banking-customer-agent/BANKING_AI_AGENT_SUMMARY.md

 ## Executive Summary

-I have successfully created a comprehensive AI agent for retail banking chatbots designed specifically for major financial institutions like JP Morgan, Capital One, and ABSA.
+I have successfully created a comprehensive AI agent for retail banking chatbots designed specifically for major financial institutions.
 This enterprise-grade system combines advanced AI capabilities with robust banking compliance frameworks to deliver intelligent customer service while maintaining the highest standards of regulatory compliance and security.

 ## 🎯 Project Objectives - COMPLETED ✅